thkoch2001/tvlfyi_depot/tvix/eval/docs/vm-loop.md

    ┗━━━━━━━━━━━━━━┛                [no]
 ```

-On each execution of a generator frame, `resume_with` is called with a
+On each execution of a native frame, `resume_with` is called with a
-[`GeneratorResponse`][] (i.e. a message *from* the VM *to* the generator).
-For
+[`BytecodeToNative`][] (i.e. a message *from* bytecode *to* native
-a newly created generator, the initial message is just `Empty`.
+code).
+For a newly created native frame executor, the initial
+message is just `Empty`.

-A generator may then respond by signaling that it has finished execution
+A native frame may then respond by signaling that it has finished execution
-(`Done`), in which case the inner generator loop returns control to the outer
+(`Done`), in which case the inner native loop returns control to the outer
-loop and informs it that this generator is done (by returning `true`).
+loop and informs it that this native frame is done (by returning `true`).

-A generator may also respond by signaling that it needs some data from the VM.
+A native frame may also respond by signaling that it needs some data from the VM.
-This is implemented through a request-response pattern, in which the generator
+This is implemented through a request-response pattern, in which the native frame
 returns a `Yielded` message containing a [`NativeToBytecode`][].
 These
 requests can be very simple ("Tell me the current store path") or more complex
 ("Call this Nix function with these values").

-Requests are divided into two classes: Inline generator requests (requests
+NativeToBytecode requests are divided into two classes: Inline
-that can be responded to *without* returning control to the outer loop, i.e.
+NativeToBytecode requests (requests that can be responded to *without*
+returning control to the outer loop, i.e.  without executing a *different*
-without executing a *different* frame), and other generator requests.
-Based on
+frame), and other NativeToBytecode requests.
+Based on the type of request, the inner
-the type of request, the inner generator loop will either handle it right away
+native loop will either handle it right away and send the response in a new
-and send the response in a new `resume_with` call, or return `false` to the
+`resume_with` call, or return `false` to the outer loop after
-outer generator loop after setting up the frame stack.
+setting up the frame stack.

 Most of this logic is implemented in cl/8148.